Grey Heron

 Key Features

-- Distinctive S-shaped neck in flight
+- Long, S-shaped neck often tucked in during flight

-- Stiletto-like yellow bill
+- Stiletto-like yellow bill used for spearing prey

 When You’ll See Them